gamesbook/protograf/docs/source/terminology.rst

 positioned must be placed at a **position** on the page; i.e. each thing must have both a horizontal position - its **x** value - and a vertical position - its **y** value.
-These respectively represent the distances from the left- and bottom-edge of a page or a card.
+These respectively represent the distances from the left- and top-edge of a page or a card.

 **Location** is a more general term; it can be a combination of the **x** and **y** positions; it could be a row and/or column identifier; it